Send and Monitor Transactions

 Authorizing a contract call

-To ensure the security of project, we require that you explicitly set the contract addresses and function ABI’s that can be called.
-In the Syndicate dashboard go to your project and then click Settings (⚙️) > Contracts > Add Contract.
+By default, projects are created without contract allowlists.
+However, if you’d like to ensure the security of your project, you can explicitly set the contract addresses and function ABI’s that can be called.
+In the Syndicate dashboard go to your project and then click Settings (⚙️) > Contracts > Toggle on contract allowlist enabled > Add Contract.
 In this guide we’ll be calling our Demo mint module on Mumbai but you can enter in any valid ABI on any EVM-compatible chain.
 Enter in the following information in the form:

 Input | Value |